-Anaemia and poor nutrition running high among young Indigenous childrenSeptember 4th, 2013 in Health /
+Anaemia and poor nutrition running high among young Indigenous childrenSeptember 4th, 2013 by Danae Bosler, The Conversation in Health /

 “Sprinkles” – sachets of nutrient powder – were distributed across remote Indigenous communities as part of a broader study addressing childhood nutrition.
 Credit: Fred Hollows Foundation